Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 }
 ```

-In this way, we can guarantee the correct functionality of the counter, because the injector for `counter` is safely hidden in the closure's scope.
+The closure captures the injector for the `counter` molecule and injects a single copy of that molecule.
+Users from other scopes cannot inject another copy of `counter` since the injector is not visible outside the closure.

-It is guaranteed that only one copy of “c” will ever be present in the soup:
+In this way, it is guaranteed that one and only one copy of `counter` will be present in the soup.

-Since this molecule is locally defined and not visible outside the closure, the user of `makeCounter` is unable to inject any more copies of “c”.
-However, the user receives the injectors `decr` and `fetch`, and so the user can inject these molecules and start their reactions (despite the fact that these molecules are also locally defined, like `counter`).
+Nevertheless, the users receive the injectors `decr` and `fetch` from the closure.
+So the users can inject these molecules and start their reactions (despite the fact that these molecules are also locally defined, like `counter`).

-The function `makeCounter` can be used within another scope like this:
+The function `makeCounter` can be called like this:

 ```scala
 val (d, f) = makeCounter(10000)